xi-project/zf-boilerplate/README.md

     cd tests
     phpunit application

-The testing strategy encouraged by the template has application logic unit-tested as usual in `tests/application` and views, controllers and other glue code covered by integration-level tests under `tests/acceptance`.
-Take a look at the examples that ship with the template to see how to write both.
+The testing strategy encouraged by the boilerplate has application logic unit-tested as usual in `tests/application` and views, controllers and other glue code covered by integration-level tests under `tests/acceptance`.
+Take a look at the examples that ship with the boilerplate to see how to write both.

 #### Selenium